 There are a lot of variations of this game, but all of them can help improve memory function.

-The object of the game is to remember as many items as you can in the correct order.
+The game's object is to remember as many items as you can in the correct order.
 The first person to mess up the order or to forget an item loses.

 This is a quick and easy activity to play with friends to test and practice your ability to recall information.
 This activity strengthens the connections in your brain that enhance your brain’s ability to remember things and improve your memory with time.